 Advising season occurs twice per year.
 The first round of advising for returning students begins in October and the second round in February.
 When the advising calendar is open, it will be announced in the weekly newsletter.
 You may use the link provided in the newsletter to schedule an appointment with your advisor.
 It is also possible to schedule advising sessions via the CECCR website by clicking on the “Advising” tab.
 Please remember that parents or guardians are required to attend advising sessions along with students.

 How much money do students receive with the tuition voucher?

-Full-time students receive $2100 each semester to use towards college classes.
-Part-time students receive $1050 each semester.
+Full-time students grades 9-11 receive $1900 each semester and grade 12 received $2100 each semesterto use towards college classes.
+Part-time students receive $950 each semester.
 Any unused money will roll over from fall to spring and spring to summer.
 At the end of the summer, any unused voucher money goes away and a new allotment will begin in the fall with the start of a new school year.